ealcobaca/pymfe/docs/source/new.rst

 * Modified 'verbosity' (from 'extract' method) argument type from boolean to integer.
 Now the user can choose the desired level of verbosity.
-  Verbosity = 1 means that a progress bar will be shown during the metafeature extraction process.
+  Verbosity = 1 means that a progress bar will be shown during the meta-feature extraction process.
 Verbosity = 2 maintains all the previous verbose messages (i.e., it logs every "extract" step) plus additional information about the current percentage of progress done so far.